ibelem/webnnmeeting/README.md

       options.audio = !!stream.settings.audio;
     }
 ```
-to following for fixing a audio issue in screen sharing mode:
+to following for fixing a screen sharing mode issue caused by audio option:

 ```
     if (options.audio === undefined) {